-We can help you if you're near a Skylight centre, currently homeless, at risk of being homeless or have been homeless in the last two years.
+We can help you if you're near a Skylight Centre, currently homeless or at risk of being homeless.
 Find your nearest centre from the list below.

 Every year we work with thousands of people to help them rebuild their lives and leave homelessness behind for good.
 How we can help depends on someone's needs and situation.